robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-gpu-deploy-configure-compute.md

 ms.topic: tutorial
 ms.date: 08/28/2020
 ms.author: alkohli
-Customer intent: As an IT admin, I need to understand how to configure compute on Azure Stack Edge so I can use it to transform the data before sending it to Azure. ms.openlocfilehash: f4a8786c8d86f43d3433dd51fe7696fd523025a9 ms.sourcegitcommit: 58d3b3314df4ba3cabd4d4a6016b22fa5264f05a ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 09/02/2020 ms.locfileid: "89293533"
+Customer intent: As an IT admin, I need to understand how to configure compute on Azure Stack Edge Pro so I can use it to transform the data before sending it to Azure. ms.openlocfilehash: 95c59cff1f47fe720e2dbc65c5b0a69a09be2f2f ms.sourcegitcommit: 53acd9895a4a395efa6d7cd41d7f78e392b9cfbe ms.translationtype: HT ms.contentlocale: pt-BR ms.lasthandoff: 09/22/2020 ms.locfileid: "90903172"
 ---
-# <a name="tutorial-configure-compute-on-azure-stack-edge-gpu-device"></a>Tutorial: Configurar a computação no dispositivo de GPU Azure Stack Edge
+# <a name="tutorial-configure-compute-on-azure-stack-edge-pro-gpu-device"></a>Tutorial: Configurar a computação no dispositivo de GPU Azure Stack Edge Pro

 <!--[!INCLUDE [applies-to-skus](../../includes/azure-stack-edge-applies-to-all-sku.md)]-->

-Este tutorial descreve como configurar uma função de computação e criar um cluster do Kubernetes no dispositivo Azure Stack Edge.
+Este tutorial descreve como configurar uma função de computação e criar um cluster do Kubernetes no dispositivo Azure Stack Edge Pro.

 Esse procedimento pode levar cerca de 20 a 30 minutos para ser concluído.